 Research has shown the key influencer for students is often an engagement experience that sparks innovation.
 The Omaha STEM Ecosystem and the STEM Community Platform speaks to that journey.
 Our partnership with the STEM TRAIL Center facilitates participation in that journey.
 To upload STEM programs, resources and training opportunities for educators or students, go to: STEM Portal (aiminstitute.org)

 How do the STEM Trail Center and Omaha STEM Ecosystem differ?

 The Omaha STEM Ecosystem is focused on bringing together networks of stakeholders, and the TRAIL Center is interested in identifying active learning and inquiry-based learning experiences for students in our STEM pipelines.

 Furthermore, the STEM TRAIL Center aims to develop new technologies and inventions and thus aims to work through the OSE and other partners to identify licensees, for example.

 How do the STEM Trail Center and STEM Ecosystem work together so that their efforts are complementary?

-We work together by having the Ecosystem identify potential partners and pain points within the business community and local economy and we can work to support those needs - e.g. by identifying key areas of opportunity for new industry in Nebraska to potentially generate grants via the Center to strategically contribute to Nebraska's economic needs and workforce development, adding to our younger population (needed), and job and business creation (also needed, per labor stats).
+We work together by having the STEM Ecosystem identify potential partners and challenges within the business community and local economy.
+We work to support those needs by identifying key areas of opportunity for new industry in Nebraska to potentially generate grants via the Center, thus strategically contributing to Nebraska's economic needs and workforce development.

 Teaching Practices Workshop Series, First Fridays